shirazlinux/free-software-philosophy/README.md

 config.toml for your language, then you can translate `content/whatever.md` by writing up e.g. `content/whatever.fr.md`.

+As new translations are large changes, please send them to the mailing list using git request-pull rather than sending individual patches.

 ## Code of conduct

 Participants are expected to respect the [Contributor Covenant Code of